netdata/community/configuration-management/ansible-ml-demo/README.md

 # Ansible ML Demo

-Ansible resources and playbooks used for configuration management of the nodes in the [Netdata Demo Machine Learning room](https://app.netdata.cloud/spaces/netdata-demo/rooms/machine-learning/overview).
+Ansible resources and playbooks used for configuration management of the nodes in the Netdata Demo [Machine Learning room](https://app.netdata.cloud/spaces/netdata-demo/rooms/machine-learning/overview) of the public [Netdata Demo space](https://app.netdata.cloud/spaces/netdata-demo).

 ## Useful commands